bowpie/minecraft-discord-bot/README.md

 ##### You need to specify the path to the already created minecraft server, and install all the modules needed for the script to run

-I've made this bot because I've searched for a way that my friends could start the minecraft server without me actually being at the pc, and I didn't find one good enough. **So i decided to make one**

 You can use the bot or upgrade it at your own will.
 I'd be happy if it helps you.
 It probably isn't the best and has a lot of bugs but it works :).